top of page

 5. Suspend Judgment: Avoid jumping to conclusions or solutions.

-The Ripple Effect
+The Ripple Effect of Active Listening

 Active listening isn’t just a relationship enhancer—it’s a life skill.
 Parents who actively listen foster secure attachments with their children.
 Leaders who listen build trust with their teams.
 Partners who practice it deepen intimacy and reduce conflict.

 In a culture obsessed with being heard, perhaps the greatest gift we can offer is the act of listening.
 Active listening may not be glamorous, but its impact is profound.
-It nurtures understanding, eases tension, and builds bridges where there were once walls.
+It nurtures understanding, eases tension and builds bridges where there were once walls.

 1 Comment